tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

       set_skill_restriction("combat/axe", 1);
       set_skill_restriction_message("The greataxe feels foreign in $p hand. $N $vwield it like $n would wield a pickaxe.");
       set_must_dual_wield(1);
-      set_salvageable((["wood":15, "metal":85, ]));
+      set_salvageable((["wood":15, "metal":85]));
    }

-Line by line:
+Let’s break down this code line by line:

-   - Line 3: We inherit WEAPON (``/std/weapon.c``) - go back to the
+  - **Line 3**: We inherit the `WEAPON` object from `^std/weapon.c`.
+If this seems unfamiliar, refer back to the LIMA Guide, Section 1.3, on shortcuts for filenames.
-     `basic LIMA guide Section 1.3 <Basic_LIMA_Guide.html#shortcuts-for-filenames>`_
-     if you find this puzzling.
-   - Line 5: Our old friend the setup function.
-   - Line 7: Set the IDs that the weapon will be known by.
-This line will ensure that the user can both use ``wield axe`` and ``wield greataxe``.
+  - **Line 5**: The familiar `setup()` function initializes the weapon.
+  - **Line 7**: We use `set_id()` to define the identifiers for the weapon.
+In this case, the greataxe will respond to both "axe" and "greataxe".
+This allows players to type either `wield axe` or `wield greataxe`.
-   - Line 8: Set the weight of the item in kilos.
+  - **Line 8**: This sets the weight of the weapon in kilograms.
-   - Line 9: Set the value to 30 (something - more on MONEY_D later)
-   - Line 10: This sets how hard the weapon hits.
-With a weapon class of 12 the weapon will damage opponents between 0-11 points, plus damage from strength.
-Dual wielded weapons may do 1.5 times strength bonus.
-   - Line 11: Sets the combat messages the weapon uses (more on messages later, for now look inside the directory called ``/data/messages/`` this folder contains standard messages for a lot of things.)
+  - **Line 9**: The value is set to 30 (currency details will be covered later when discussing the MONEY_D daemon).
+  - **Line 10**: The weapon's class is set to 12, determining how much damage it can deal.
+    In this case, it can deal between 0 and 11 damage points, plus any strength-based bonuses.
+When dual-wielded, the weapon may apply 1.5 times the strength bonus.
+  - **Line 11**: The combat messages are set here.
+These messages will be displayed during combat actions.
+For now, you can explore the standard combat messages in the `/data/messages/` directory.
-   - Line 12: This sets the damage type of the weapon.
-Damage types are defined in the `DAMAGE_D <../daemon/daemons-damage_d.html>`_ daemon.
+  - **Line 12**: This sets the type of damage the weapon inflicts, in this case, "slashing".
+    The various damage types are managed by the `DAMAGE_D` daemon.
-   - Line 13: Here, we set the skill trained by using this weapon.
+  - **Line 13**: This line specifies which skill is trained by using the weapon.
+In this case, it is the "combat/melee/blade" skill.
-   - Line 14: This line introduces a skill restriction, saying we need at least to be rank 1 in ``combat/axe`` to get full benefit of the axe.
-The player can still use the weapon, but will get told that it's not optimal, and will be attacking at reduced efficiency and will do reduced damage.
+  - **Line 14**: A skill restriction is applied here, requiring the player to have at least rank 1 in "combat/axe" to use the weapon effectively.
+Without this rank, the player can still use the weapon but will experience reduced efficiency and damage output.
-   - Line 15: The message for a player who does not fulfil the required ranks - there is a `lot more be said about messages <Messaging.html>`_.
-   - Line 16: Not only do we say this this weapon can be dual-wielded here, we say that it must be.
-Some weapons can be wielded in one or two hands, adding more damage should the player want to do so.
-   - Line 17: This line tells the ``salvage`` verb what the weapon is made of (more on salvaging and materials later).

-So, a lot of similarities to room, ``setup()``, calls to lots of functions to add features to the object.
+As you can see, the `setup()` function in weapons shares many similarities with how rooms are set up.
+It involves making various function calls to add features and behaviors to the object.

 .. tip::

-   Wait, you don't want to set the weight in kilos?
-Then change ``#define METRIC`` to ``#undef METRIC`` in config.h.
+   Prefer to use a different unit for weight?
+You can switch from metric units by changing `#define METRIC` to `#undef METRIC` in the `config.h` file.

 .. note::

-   The DAMAGE_D keeps track of special attacks for weapons as well, think ``murdering longsword of lightning bolts`` and you get the right picture.
+   The `DAMAGE_D` daemon also manages special weapon attacks.
+Think of something like a "murderous longsword of lightning bolts," and you’ll get the idea.